BethanyJep/Workshop-Interact-with-LLMs/Workshop instructions/05_Function_Calling.md

   "description": "Determine activities a tourist can take part in", "parameters": {
     "type": "object",
-    "properties": {
       "location": {
         "type": "string",
-        "description": "The tourist location"
+        "description": "location the tourist will be in e.g. Amsterdam, Berlin."
+      },
+      "activity": {
+        "type": "string",
+        "description": "activity the tourist would want to engage in e.g. going to the beach, visiting historical sites etc."
       }
     },
     "required": [
-      "location"
+      "location, activity"
     ]
 }
-}
 ```

 ## Bringing it all together

 For the Contoso Outdoor Company, we can create a function to search through the database and return a specific product based on the user query.

 First we will need to update the system instructions with a description and sample catalog for the different products:

 ```
 You are an AI assistant that helps people find products based on their searches on the contoso database.

-In the conversation with the user, your goal is to retrieve the required fields for the function get_products and respond with the most appropriate product based on the user needs.
+In the conversation with the user, your goal is to retrieve the required fields for the function find_products and respond with the most appropriate product based on the user needs.

-## Documents​
-The following documentation should be used in the response.
-The response should specifically include the product id.

-{
-  "catalog": {
-    "Tents": [
-      {
-        "id": "1",
-        "title": "TrailMaster X4 Tent",
-        "description": "Crafted from durable polyester, this tent boasts a spacious interior perfect for four occupants.
-It ensures your dryness under drizzly skies thanks to its water-resistant construction, and the accompanying rainfly adds an extra layer of weather protection.", "url": "/products/trailmaster-x4-tent"
-      },
-      {
-        "id": "8",
-        "title": "Alpine Explorer Tent",
-        "description": "This robust, 8-person, 3-season marvel is from the responsible hands of the AlpineGear brand.
-Promising an enviable setup that is as straightforward as counting sheep, your camping experience is transformed into a breezy pastime.", "url": "/products/alpine-explorer-tent"
-      },
-      {
-        "id": "3",
-        "title": "SkyView 2-Person Tent",
-        "description": "This tent offers a spacious interior that houses two people comfortably, with room to spare.
-Crafted from durable waterproof materials to shield you from the elements, it is the fortress you need in the wild.", "url": "/products/skyview-2-person-tent"
-      }
-    ],
-    "Backpacks": [
-      {
-        "id": "2",
-        "title": "Adventurer Pro Backpack",
-        "description": "Uniquely designed with ergonomic comfort in mind, this backpack ensures a steadfast journey no matter the mileage.
-It boasts a generous 40L capacity wrapped up in durable nylon fabric ensuring its long-lasting performance on even the most rugged pursuits.", "url": "/products/adventurer-pro-backpack"
-      },
-      {
-        "id": "9",
-        "title": "SummitClimber Backpack",
-        "description": "Your reliable partner for every exhilarating journey.
-With a generous 60-liter capacity and multiple compartments and pockets, packing is a breeze.
-Every feature points to comfort and convenience; the ergonomic design and adjustable hip belt ensure a pleasantly personalized fit, while padded shoulder straps protect you from the burden of carrying.", "url": "/products/summitclimber-backpack"
-      },
-      {
-        "id": "16",
-        "title": "TrailLite Daypack",
-        "description": "Built for comfort and efficiency, this lightweight and durable backpack offers a spacious main compartment, multiple pockets, and organization-friendly features all in one sleek package.", "url": "/products/traillite-daypack"
-      }
-    ],
-    "Hiking Clothing": [
-      {
-        "id": "4",
-        "title": "Summit Breeze Jacket",
-        "description": "This lightweight jacket is your perfect companion for outdoor adventures.
-Sporting a trail-ready, windproof design and a water-resistant fabric, it's ready to withstand any weather.", "url": "/products/summit-breeze-jacket"
-      },
-      {
-        "id": "5",
-        "title": "TrailBlaze Hiking Pants",
-        "description": "Crafted from high-quality nylon fabric, these dapper troopers are lightweight and fast-drying, with a water-resistant armor that laughs off light rain.
-Their breathable design whisks away sweat while their articulated knees grant you the flexibility of a mountain goat.", "url": "/products/trailblaze-hiking-pants"
-      },
-      {
-        "id": "6",
-        "title": "RainGuard Hiking Jacket",
-        "description": "The ultimate solution for weatherproof comfort during your outdoor undertakings!
-Designed with waterproof, breathable fabric, this jacket promises an outdoor experience that's as dry as it is comfortable.", "url": "/products/rainguard-hiking-jacket"
-      }
-    ]
-  }
-}
 ```

 Then we can create a function to search through the products available on Contoso catalog and return a product similiar to the user requirements.